 When you order a pizza through their app, there is an actual monitoring bar that allows you to see when they’ve started making your pizza, when it is in the oven, when someone is preparing it and when the delivery person is on their way.

 Plus, when the delivery person gets to your home, they can TEXT you to let you know, “HEY, I’M HERE!”
 We’ve seen this with a TON of delivery services, from Uber to Grubhub.

 It’s an amazing notification type tool that allows the consumer to be presently aware of what is going on.
 Dominos reported that over 80% of consumers who used the app left their phones open to the app to watch the bar and notifications change.
 That’s a massive number to just leave their phone sit there and not do anything else.

 Let’s put that ingenuity into a different type of local business > Auto Service

 Now, imagine going to a local auto service and you need to get something as simple as an oil change.
 Maybe it’s busier than normal, but you want to go to this place because they have a coupon, it’s cheaper or your close proximity.

 Oftentimes, the customer will then have to sit in a waiting room, unsure of the progress, if the vehicle has been started yet or when it’s near ready.

 They can send updates to a person’s phone that the car is on the lift being worked on by “Brad”.
-Not only does this give the customer an imediate sense of awknoledgement, but now the servife became pesonal with knowing who is working on the car and the assurance it is being worked on.
+Not only does this give the customer an immediate sense of acknowledgment, but now the service became personal with knowing who is working on the car and the assurance it is being worked on.

 Imagine again that a text comes through, “Auto dealer service update: vehicle oil replaced.
 Performing FREE maintenance checkup”.
 I don’t know about you, but I would be incredibly happy to see not only is the service almost done, but they were doing a free maintenance checkup.